Yo-Yo Ma, Emanuel Ax and Leonidas Kavakos are out to give Beethoven the power-trio treatment

 Q: It’s a “too cool” thing.
 I figured.

 Ma: I don’t know what he’s doing, but he’s a really great person, a great violinist, but also a really fantastic conductor.
 So, as you know, conductors usually tell us what to do.
 So Manny usually tells me what to do.
-And I like being told what to do because I’m the second child — so it’s easy for me to just kind of follow other people.
+And I like being told what to do, because I’m the second child — so it’s easy for me to just kind of follow other people.
 So this trio is an ideal way for us to make music together.

 Ax: I think he might want to hear more about the pieces.
-It is a time-honored way to introduce music in different arrangements because, for example, in Beethoven’s time, the public was not able to hear these symphonies as written for an orchestra because orchestras were very few and far between.
+It is a time-honored way to introduce music in different arrangements, because, for example, in Beethoven’s time, the public was not able to hear these symphonies as written for an orchestra because orchestras were very few and far between.
 Unless you were in a capital city and you happened to be there just that one time in the two or three years when they were doing that piece of Beethoven, you might not have had a chance to hear it at all.

 Q: Did the process of relearning these in this form reveal anything new about them?

 Ax: For me, personally, what’s wonderful about it is I get to learn these pieces better than simply from hearing them on a recording.
-And the music is so amazing, it’s always different textures.
+And the music is so amazing; it’s always different textures.
 And while I know how the tune [of the Fifth] goes — bum ba ba baaa — I don’t know it back and forth.
 I certainly don’t know how it works.
 But I think I know that a little better now.

 Ma: That’s actually a rock tune.
 Beethoven actually stole that from a rock musician.
 He heard it and said, “Hey, this is a really great tune.
 I’m going to turn it into a classical symphony.”
 [Here, Emanuel cradles his head in his hands.]
 But to Manny’s point, when we got the score [of the Fifth] from Colin Matthews and started playing it, it was an experiment, you know, and we actually changed a number of things with Colin’s blessing.
 I think that’s a lot of how things happen in composition.
 Even Beethoven, you look at his manuscripts and everything’s crossed out, there are so many things he’s editing and reediting until something feels right.
 So I think even though we’re playing a piece of music that people know, we’re also experimenting with it.
 This is a constantly evolving thing.